nelson-david/next-clippy/README.md

-# Next Clipboard
+# Next Clippy

-Next Clipboard is a lightweight React hook that enables seamless text copying functionality in Next.js applications.
+Next Clippy is a lightweight React hook that enables seamless text copying functionality in Next.js applications.

 ## Features

 -   Copy text to the clipboard effortlessly.

 -   Provides a `copied` state to track the copying status.

 -   Optimized for Next.js and modern React development.

 ## Installation